HubbleCommand/HubbleCommand.github.io/_projects/firefox-extension-n-bookmarks.md

 published: false
 ---

+> This project was abandoned as it honestly was meh.
+This was started during a period where I cared about the news, but that time has come and gone.
+The more I read and the more I saw, the worse it was.
+While I used to check the news daily from a bunch of different sources, countries, continents, but it didn't matter.
+I remain as informed as I want to be through better channels.

 After years of not having sorted my Firefox bookmarks, I decided to organise them once I finished my Bachelor's.

 However, there were a lot of bookmarks that I found were interesting, but that I didn't necessarily want to keep in Firefox.
 In particular, I had a lot of bookmarks from news sites like BBC, RT, and the Guardian that I liked, but couldn't really use as there were thousands of them (!).
 So, I wanted a better way to be able to search through them.